athas/raytracers/README.md

 recursive formulation.
 The CPU timings use an [early experimental multicore backend](https://github.com/diku-dk/futhark/tree/multicore).

+Rust is the fastest CPU language.
+This is not terribly surprising, as it has a mature compiler, and its default behaviour of unboxing everything is exactly what you need for this program.

-It is interesting that the fastest implementations are all from exotic or experimental language implementations.
+It is interesting that, with the exception of Rust, the fastest implementations are all from exotic or experimental language implementations.
 Considering how long both functional and parallel programming has existed, it's surprising that the *relatively mainstream* languages don't do better.

 ## See also